Josef Mengele: Human experimentation and research

-Mengele's research subjects were better fed and housed than the other prisoners, and temporarily spared from execution in the gas chambers.
-His research subjects lived in their own barracks, where they were provided with a marginally better quality of food and somewhat improved living conditions than the other areas of the camp.
-When visiting his young subjects, he introduced himself as "Uncle Mengele" and offered them sweets, while at the same time being personally responsible for the deaths of an unknown number of victims whom he killed via lethal injection, shootings, beatings, and his deadly experiments.
-In his 1986 book, Lifton describes Mengele as sadistic, lacking empathy, and extremely antisemitic, believing the Jews should be eliminated as an inferior and dangerous race.
-Rolf Mengele later claimed that his father had shown no remorse for his wartime activities.
+Mengele's research subjects were better fed and housed than the other prisoners, and temporarily spared from death in the gas chambers.
+His research subjects lived in their own barracks, where they were provided with a marginally better quality of food and somewhat improved living conditions than other areas of the camp.
+When visiting his young subjects, he offered them sweets.
+Some children referred to him as "Uncle Mengele".

 A former Auschwitz inmate doctor said of Mengele: